May 30, to June 28, 2015 (students depart the U.S on May 29, and arrive in Dublin on May 30, 2015)

 Our literature course will include readings from the Celtic Revival that figure the West of Ireland and Irish mythology prominently within the project of cultural nationalism.
 We will study writers who pay special attention to place, ranging from J.M.
 Synge's Aran islands, to James Joyce's Dublin, to more contemporary representations of Ireland as a multicultural, modern space.
 In addition to readings, we will study and meet several contemporary Irish writers.
 The course will include drama, film, and prose and will feature outings to performances, lectures, readings and poetry workshops.

-These courses explore the creation of visual and verbal responses to the context of place.
+These courses explore the creation of visual responses to the the emotional, physical, economic and psychological Irish landscape.
 We will investigate the idea of site, place, and time as they apply to historical perspectives and contemporary art-making practices.
-Students will be encouraged to experiment with a wide variety of traditional materials and methods to develop their own personal vocabulary of practice techniques, promoting and developing self-expression and discovery.
+We will visit artist studios and encourage conversation with celebrated Irish Artists.
+Students will be encouraged to experiment with a wide variety of materials and methods to develop their own personal vocabulary of practice techniques, promoting and developing self-expression and discovery.
 I am interested in the construction of a completed visual travel log, a journal specific to the context of being in Ireland at this time in history.

 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.